 Trucks need a lot of room at intersections, especially when they are turning right.
 Keep this in mind when turning near a tractor-trailer, and always give truckers a wide berth.

 Sadly, even the most cautious motorists can end up in a serious truck accident.
-If you were hurt in a collision that was not your fault, contact Laborde Earles Law Firm for quality legal representation during every stage of the claims process.
+If you were hurt in a collision that was not your fault, contact Laborde Earles Injury Lawyers for quality legal representation during every stage of the claims process.
 Call 800-522-6733 to schedule a free consultation with a car wreck lawyer in Alexandria.